2023-09-17 23:17:55

 Since the creation of Prescrire in 1980, doctors have denounced in the pages of the medical journal the low effectiveness of this type of medication, and especially the risks to which patients are exposed by using them.
 Numerous cases of cardiovascular accidents have, among other things, been reported.
 The publication director believes that taking these medications presents “disproportionate risks compared to benign conditions such as colds or rhinitis”.
 “There are serious, even fatal, adverse effects that have been established, that have been documented,” she adds.

 Health services have been aware of these problems for a long time.
 The High Authority for Health has revoked the reimbursement of decongestants containing pseudoephedrine for around ten years, judging that they represented too great a risk for the patient’s health in view of too little clinical benefit.
 The National Agency for the Safety of Medicines and Health Products (ANSM) has also published a number of warnings on this subject.
 Pharmacists are now asked to inform users before dispensing them with one of these products.
 “This is a category of medicines which has been the subject of several measures at the national level to try to regulate its prescription as well as its delivery,” notes the ANSM.
-“We provide information about the risks, but the drugs are still there,” wonders Séverine Carré-Pétraud.
+“We provide information regarding the risks, but the drugs are still there,” wonders Séverine Carré-Pétraud.

 Reassessment in progress